po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/08-Stu_Dom-Traversal/README.md

-# Tic Tac Toe
+# jQuery DOM Traversal

-In this activity, you will use jQuery to complete a game of Tic Tac Toe.
+In this activity, you will work with a partner to use jQuery DOM Traversal documentation to search the DOM for the requested elements in a game of Tic Tac Toe.

+## Instructions

+* Be sure to work with your partner!

+* Navigate to the [jQuery Docs on traversing](https://api.jquery.com/category/traversing) in your browser.

+* Open [index.html](Unsolved/index.html) and [script.js](Unsolved/assets/js/index.js) in your IDE and examine the code.

+* Using the documentation, implement the following:

+  * Add the statements that will accomplish the **three** requested actions noted by the `TODO:` in the comments.
+Read these instructions carefully and use the `HINT` provided if needed.

+  * Starting from `<div id="root">`, use DOM traversal methods in jQuery to select all nine tic-tac-toe boxes and change the background to white for greater legibility.

+  * Starting from `<div id="root">`, traverse down through the DOM tree and insert the "O" to block the "X" player from winning.

+  * Starting from `<div class="item-c2">`, traverse up through the DOM tree and insert the "O" for the win.

+* The result should look like this image:

+![The tic-tac-toe board shows "O" is victorious](./tic-tac-toe.jpg)

+## 💡 Hint(s)

-You will be the "O" player.
+* You are the "O" player.
 Place the "O" to block and win.

-### Instructions

-* Open [`TicTacToe-unsolved`](Unsolved/TicTacToe-unsolved.html), examine the code, and do the following:

-  * Use the preceding file as a starting point and add the statements that will accomplish the **three** requested actions noted by the `TODO:` in the comments.
-Read these instructions carefully and use the `HINT` provided if needed.

-  * Use DOM traversal methods in jQuery to select all nine boxes and change the background to white for greater legibility

-  * From the requested starting point, traverse down through the DOM tree and insert the "O" to block the "X" player from winning

-  * From the requested starting point, traverse up through the DOM tree and insert the "O" for the win

-## Hint(s)

-* Reference [the official jQuery documents multiple methods from jQuery to traverse](https://api.jquery.com/category/traversing/) to understand what these methods are doing.

 * Change the style of the element as you traverse through the DOM as a visual aid to track the current location.

-## Bonus
+## 🏆 Bonus

+* If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge:

-* Find alternative methods to traverse up and down the DOM tree by referencing the preceding jQuery documents.
+  * What are some alternative methods to traverse up and down the DOM tree?

-The completed activity will look like the following image:

-![The tic-tac-toe board shows "O" is victorious](./tic-tac-toe.jpg)
+* Use [Google](https://www.google.com) or another search engine to answer the above.